trendless/chtmlrelay/README.md

 - **Security:** Strict TLS, DKIM and OpenPGP with metadata-minimization rules enforced.

-- **Reliability:** No spam or IP reputation checks to disrupt message delivery.
-Default per-user message rate limit is high enough for realtime chats.
+- **Reliability:** No spam or IP reputation checks, rate-limits suitable for realtime chats.

 - **Efficiency:** Messages are only stored for transit and removed automatically.